Aerial view of cays in Chalk Sound National Park

 Man O' War Bush

 Located not far from the huge Ocean Hole off the south coast of Middle Caicos, Man O’ War Bush is a protected clump of mangrove wetland in the shallow Caicos Banks.
-This spot is famous for being a nesting site for frigatebirds.
 Man O’ War Bush is part of the Vine Point and Ocean Hole Nature Reserve.

 Bird Egg Cays